Jose Altuve hits 2-run HR to complete 1st cycle of his career, Astros crush Red Sox 13-5

-Altuve went 4-for-6, his third four-hit game of the season and 37th of his career.
+Now 33, a former MVP and a three-time batting champ, Altuve went 4-for-6 on Monday, his third four-hit game of the season and 37th of his career.
+It was just the third time in nine games that he's had multiple hits.

+Astros manager Dusty Baker said it's as well as he's seen Altuve swing the bat since he returned in May from a 43-game absence because of a broken thumb.

 Chris Sale lasted 4 2/3 innings and yielded three runs and seven hits, including a home run.